ingiestein/LDSLibrary.nvim/README.md

 ## Introductions

 This Neovim plug in is designed to make importation of scripture references from the Church of Jesus Christ of Latter Day Saints' cannon easier.
+It was written to be used in conjuction with the program [Obsidian](https://obsidian.md) and with the corresponding NeoVim plug-in [obsidian.nvim](<https://github.com/epwalsh/obsidian.nvim>].
+Otherwise the formatting won't make any sense.

 ## Usage